supersabillon/supersabillon.github.io/_drafts/enhance-your-jquery-plugin-with-two-lines-of-code.md

 {% highlight javascript %}
 function closeButton() {

   // code the closes button here...

-	// and your callback
+  // and your callback (2nd line of code) settings.myFancyCallback.call(this);
-	settings.myFancyCallback();
 }
 {% endhighlight %}